-Textbooks are being re-written as we speak.
+Textbooks are being re-written.

 These discoveries are truly earth-shattering, and especially important for people with neurodegenerative diseases like MS, Alzheimer's, Parkinson's and dementia.

 New technologies have allowed researchers to see exactly how the brain cleanses itself while we sleep, via the newly defined "glymphatic" system, which relies on the sleep state to remove toxins, proteins and metabolites from brain tissue.
-Before this discovery, it was unknown how the lymphatic system functioned in the central nervous system.
+Before this discovery, it was not known how the lymphatic system functioned in the central nervous system.
 Researchers had assumed the brain was cleansed with cerebrospinal fluid, but they really weren't sure how this took place.
-Now it is known that there is a specialized CSF/lymphatic system in the brain, which has been called the "glymphatic" system because of the importance and reliance on the glial cells.
+Now it is understood that there is a specialized CSF/lymphatic system in the brain, which has been called the "glymphatic" system because of the importance and reliance on the glial cells.

 This discovery was made at the University of Rochester, and is currently rocking the world of sleep specialists.
 It explains the link between sleep problems and neurodegenerative disease, and provides some answers as to why sleep is so essential for brain health.